• Blog

 Should I have kids?
 Five questions to consider

 Whether it comes from a well-meaning family member or a curious colleague, the question “When are you going to have kids?” can be uncomfortable to answer.
 For many people, that answer feels uncertain.
-Having children is an extremely personal choice influenced by a variety of factors, from your relationship status or financial status to your access to important resources — or even just your desire.
+Having children is an extremely personal choice influenced by a variety of factors, from your relationship status or financial implications of raising children to your access to important resources — or even just your desire.

 So, how do you know if you want kids?
 We want to reassure you it’s OK to be on the fence — the decision to not have kids is just as valid as the decision to try to conceive.
 Here are five questions to weigh as you figure it out.

-Question 1: What are my reasons to have kids?
-Or reasons not to have kids?
+Question 1: What are my reasons to have or not to have kids?

-If you feel like your mind changes daily on whether or not to have kids, take time to organize those thoughts in a tangible way.
-That could look like a simple pros-and-cons list, which can help you approach the choice through a more objective, thorough lens.
+If your feelings about having kids change daily, take the time to clarify your thoughts.
+A simple pros-and-cons list can help you approach the choice objectively.
 While everyone’s list will be different based on their circumstances, an example could look something like this:

 Question 2: Am I feeling pressure from other people?

-Societal pressures are a looming factor in deciding if it’s time to have children, and the expectations of others can alienate women, men and couples who aren’t sure yet.
+Societal expectations about parenthood are a looming factor in deciding if it’s time to have children, and the expectations of others can alienate women, men and couples who are unsure if they want children.
 Rest assured, you’re not the odd ones out.
 Birth rates in the United States are at their lowest since 1979.1 More women are deciding to either not have kids at all, or choosing to have them later in life, both of which are perfectly viable options.
 Here are a few ideas on how to navigate specific pressures:

 From your parents or family

 While grandkids are a blast, your family members aren’t the ones staying up all night with a baby or paying for childcare.
-As important as it is to respect our family members and their input, it’s also crucial to stay firm in your boundaries.
-Be honest with your family about your reasoning, while guarding yourself against guilt trips.
+As important as it is to respect our family members and their input, it’s also crucial to set firm boundaries.
+Be honest with your family about your reasoning, while shielding yourself from guilt trips.

 From your friends

-Did you wake up one day to realize all your friends are having babies except you?
+Are all your friends suddenly having babies except you?
 It’s easy to panic and think you’re behind, but that’s not the case.
 Try to focus on your journey without comparing it with others’.
 And find joy in being the cool aunt or uncle to any newborns in your life!

 From your partner